ella/ella-scribble/scribble/doc/EllaObject.rst

 fields_array

- Like values, except the values are not in a plain object but in an array of {name: ..., value: ...} object instead.
+ Like `values`_, except the values are not in a plain object but in an array of {name: ..., value: ...} object instead.
 Handy for iterating through the values with the \ ``foreach``\  directive of Knockout.